 Students in grades 8 to 10 are encouraged to participate in the Rural Secondary program.
 For more information about the program contact the GROW office.

-Students in grades K-7 are assigned a teacher who supports the family with the resources, advice, and assessment necessary to enable the child to achieve to their highest potential.
-Usually the teacher visits the student at their home biweekly.
+Students in grades K-9 are assigned a teacher who supports the family with the resources, advice, and assessment necessary to enable the child to achieve to their highest potential.
+Parents and students meet with the teacher biweekly to demonstrate their learning and work through goals set out on the Student Learning Plan.
 There are also weekly opportunities for elementary Distance Education students to take part in activities with other home schooled children, in a classroom, in the community, or via special events such as field trips.

 For more information, or to register please contact the GROW office: